artiscodars/numo-storybook-v3/numo-ui-web/projects/ngx-ui-web/src/stories/components/progressbar/progressbar.description.md

-The `ProgressBar` component from PrimeNG provides a visual indication of progress, commonly used to display the completion status of ongoing tasks.
-The component is highly customizable and supports different modes.

 ## Usage
-Usage texts goes here
+We use a progress bar at the top of the screen while data is being loaded.